 Please note we are not affected by current lockdown closures in Ontario.
 As an essential business, we are able to remain open.
 Thank you for your continued support.

 The health and safety of our patients and staff is of utmost importance.
 We want to ensure we are doing our part in complying with the Ministry of Health and our respective colleges to keep everyone safe.
 We truly appreciate your understanding, patience, and cooperation as we navigate this new way of operation.

 We understand there may be unforeseeable circumstances that can result in a cancellation, but please be considerate of our cancellation policy.
 Please notify us of cancellations via phone/voicemail (905-492-8688) or email (firstname.lastname@example.org) with a minimum of 24 hours notice.
 Last Minute Cancellations (appointments cancelled on the same day) or No Shows (you do not show up for your appointment) leaves a gap in the practitioner’s day that could have been filled by another patient.
 Patients that provide less than 24 hours notice, or miss their appointment, may be subject to a cancellation fee.
 If you have more than three No Shows on record, you will be charged a cancellation fee on your fourth incident and future incidents.
 If Last Minute Cancellations becomes a recurring pattern, you will be charged a cancellation fee for appointments cancelled on the same day.
-The cancellation fee is 50% of the missed service fee.
+The cancellation fee is 50% or 100% of the missed service fee.